quchen/articles/factorio/circuitry.md

   - Adding one to the largest integer, `2^31`, yields the lowers integer, `-2^31+1`.
-This is a break-neck condition for many practical purposes, and must be avoided by carefully keeing all numbers (well) below that threshold.
+This is a break-neck condition for many practical purposes, and must be avoided by carefully keeing all numbers (well) below that threshold in all parts of the circuit.

   - Division simply ignores the remainder: `1/2` is `0`, `10/11` is `0`, `19/2`
     is `1`.